 Emergency Dental Care

 The truth is that ignoring a dental issue can lead to larger problems in the future.
-If you face a dental emergency, be sure to call River Run Dental as soon as possible.
+If you face a dental or orthodontic emergency, be sure to call River Run Dental as soon as possible.
 We’ll treat you as quickly as possible so you can receive immediate relief.

 While we can assist with a wide range of dental problems, some of the most common include knocked out teeth, chipped teeth, severe toothaches, broken teeth, and broken retainers or nightguards.